Valvoline: NASCAR

 In 2007, the team signed Canadian Patrick Carpentier to drive the car.
-After 2008, Valvoline scaled back its sponsorship to a part time roll in 2009 when that team merged with Petty Enterprises and formed Richard Petty Motorsports, they sponsored both Reed Sorenson and A. J. Allmendinger that year on the 43 and 44 Dodge Chargers.
+After 2008, Valvoline scaled back its sponsorship to a part time role in 2009 when that team merged with Petty Enterprises and formed Richard Petty Motorsports, they sponsored both Reed Sorenson and A. J. Allmendinger that year on the 43 and 44 Dodge Chargers.
 Following the season, the sponsorship returned to Roush Fenway Racing to sponsor Matt Kenseth and Greg Biffle in some capacity over the years while also sponsoring Allmendinger's 43 Ford at Richard Petty Motorsports.
 In 2014, the oil brand reunited with Hendrick Motorsports and continues to this day, they currently sponsor Kyle Larson and William Byron.

-Other brands the Valvoline sponsorship has been involved with other teams including the Zerex Coolant brand which was with AK Racing and Alan Kulwicki from 1986 to 1990 and the Aluguard Antifreeze brand which partnered with Rusty Wallace at Blue Max Racing from 1985 and 1986.
+In addition to its main brand, Valvoline sponsored Alan Kulwicki and AK Racing from 1987 to 1990 with its Zerex brand of coolants and Rusty Wallace and Blue Max Racing with its Alugard brand of coolants.